theodor349/Central-Energy-Stabilizer/README.md

 ### Implementation ###

-Implementation is split into two applications
+Implementation is split into two folders
   - Server
   - Devices which connects to the server
     - At the moment in contains a water heater which works and a washing machine which does not